There once was a man from Nantucket: Ribald versions

 The many ribald versions of the limerick are the basis for its lasting popularity.
 Many variations on the theme are possible because of the ease of rhyming "Nantucket" with certain vulgar phrases.
 The following example comes from Immortalia: An Anthology of American Ballads, Sailors' Songs, Cowboy Songs, College Songs, Parodies, Limericks, and Other Humorous Verses and Doggerel, published in 1927.

 In popular culture

+The poem has become a staple of American humor.
+It is often used as a joking example of fine art, with the vulgarity providing a surprising contrast to an expected refinement: